 - Flexibility: Even though SaaS apps attract enterprises due to their low subscription fees, they do not provide all the custom features.
 That requires that the enterprises cough up additional money for all the added features.
 And some enterprises may need the help of third-party service providers to do the custom task.
 So, it boils down to a compromise for most of the enterprises with them having to make do with the cloud software as it is.

 Cloud Vs On-premise; The debate is on!
-Cloud is no doubt better in terms of cost-effectiveness, process scalability and work flexibility; but security is a challenge, which can be taken care of by the CASB solutions.
+Cloud is no doubt better in terms of cost-effectiveness, process scalability, and works flexibility; but security is a challenge, which can be taken care of by the Cloud Access Security Broker (CASB) solutions.